Australian man dies after shark attack in popular tourist area

-SYDNEY (Reuters) - A man died after it was attacked by a shark in waters off Australia’s tropical northeast coast on Monday, police said, the third attack in the popular tourist region in the last two months.
+SYDNEY (Reuters) - A man died after he was attacked by a shark in waters off Australia’s tropical northeast coast on Monday, police said, the third attack in the popular tourist region in the last two months.

 The 33-year-old Australian man was paddle boarding and then swimming off a chartered yacht in the Whitsunday Islands’ Cid Harbor when he was bitten by a shark at around 5:30 p.m. on Monday, a police spokesman said.

-The attack follows two others in September, when a 12-year-old girl and a 46-year-old man suffered severe injuries from shark attacks while swimming on two consecutive days.
+The attack follows two others in the same area in September, when a 12-year-old girl and a 46-year-old man suffered severe injuries from shark attacks while swimming on two consecutive days.

 “The man was then relayed to the shore before being transported to Mackay Hospital where he later passed away,” the spokesman said in a statement.